islaytitans/alien/GM Screen.md

 - You encounter certain creatures or locations, as determined by the scenario or the GM.
 - You fail or succeed at killing a human being

+## Reduce stress by

+- Every full Turn spending resting in assumed safe area reduces stress by one.
+No other actions can be made
+- Once per act PC can interact with signature item in some way to reduce stress by 1

 ## Make a panic roll if

 - You roll one or more 1s on your Stress Dice in a skill roll.
 If this happens, you can’t push the skill roll.
 Instead, roll for panic.